Randal Kolo Muani transfer news: Tottenham agree Deadline Day deal to sign PSG forward on loan

 Spurs agree loan deal to sign Randal Kolo Muani from Paris Saint-Germain on Deadline Day; forward is set to sign on a straight loan with no option or obligation included yet; the 26-year-old will add much-needed attacking depth for Tottenham and will become their eighth summer signing

-Tottenham have reached an agreement to sign Paris Saint-Germain forward Randal Kolo Muani on loan.
+Paris Saint-Germain forward Randal Kolo Muani is in London for a medical ahead of his loan move to Tottenham.

-Spurs are set to sign the France international on a straight loan with no option or obligation included yet.
+Spurs are set to sign the France international on a straight loan with no option or obligation to buy included yet.

 The 26-year-old spent the second half of last season on loan at Juventus, where he scored 10 goals in 22 games across all competitions.